TOKOFE/team-todo/README.md

 # How to start

-- `fork` the repository and follow below steps

 ```
 git clone 'your-forked-repository'
 cd team-todo
 npm install
 ```

-- Installing all packages, download Font Awesome from the website; [Font Awesome](http://fontawesome.io/)
+- After installing all packages, download Font Awesome from the website; [Font Awesome](http://fontawesome.io/)
 - Copy the font into `src/client/css/vendors`

 # Introduction